 The American Institute for Conservation’s National Heritage Responders (NHR) is a highly skilled team of conservators and other collections care professionals with expertise in emergency response.
 NHR members are available to provide advice to individuals as well as advice and on-site response to institutions.
 (NHR members do not normally provide on-site assistance to individuals, although it may be possible to do so in conjunction with other collections in an affected region.)
 All assistance provided by the NHR is free.

 NEDCC has created Preservation Leaflets covering a number of emergency management topics, such as emergency salvage of wet books and records, wet photographs, moldy books and paper; integrated pest management; and freezing wet books and records.
 Click here for a list of available leaflets.

-NEDCC is grateful for support from the National Endowment for the Humanities for its training programs, outreach activities, and web resources.
+NEDCC is grateful for support from the National Endowment for the Humanities for its collections emergency hotline, training programs, outreach activities, and web resources.